austinyen56/CoronaTracker/README.md

 * Create waypoints/ show nearest pharmacy or hospital to get vaxxinated

+* More dense areas = higher chance of corona??

+* Account for day stayed?
+14 days later no symptom == - half chance of having it?

 * Make it an android app??

 Reference for [bootstrap icons](https://getbootstrap.com/docs/3.3/components/)